Sunscald and Bark Damage Trees DFW

 (Various species)

 While small amounts of bacteria and fungi are a normal part of a healthy yard ecosystem, an overgrowth of these microorganisms can quickly turn destructive.
 When conditions such as excess moisture, poor soil drainage, or compacted soil are present, bacteria and fungi thrive and begin attacking vulnerable plants.
+In large numbers, they interfere with a plant's ability to take in water and nutrients, eventually leading to a noticeable decline in health.

 Once established, these organisms can spread through soil, water, and even the air, making it difficult to control without professional attention.
 Left untreated, they can move from one plant to another, damaging not only turf but also shrubs and mature trees.
 Early detection, proper soil care, and timely treatment are the best ways to prevent these diseases from causing lasting harm to your landscape.